Your cart is about to expire.

 Over the last several years, we've worked with park stakeholders and design experts to arrive at a plan which will take great care to protect Central Park — a backdrop that inspires its actors and captivates its audiences.

 Built in 1962, the theater has not undergone meaningful capital upgrades since 1999.
 The design comprehensively addresses the theater’s outstanding code and life safety needs, makes core improvements to infrastructure and backstage efficiency, and makes meaningful upgrades to support its theatrical program.
-The design is also contextual and maintains The Delacorte’s current form, footprint, and views within the Park while protecting the sanctity of the theater in the park experience.
+The design is also contextual and maintains The Delacorte’s current form, footprint, and views within the park while protecting the sanctity of the theater in the park experience.

 The project has prioritized diverse hiring as it invests in New York’s cultural infrastructure post-pandemic.
 It has committed to exceeding the City and State's minimum requirements for contracting Minority and Women-owned Business Enterprises and Locally-based Business Enterprises (MWBEs and LBEs), including at least 40% MWBE/LBE subcontracting and 30% construction participation from underserved communities, in keeping with The Public's anti-racism and cultural transformation plan.

 "There were moments over the past year where we didn't know what New York's cultural future would look like.
-It is such a joy and a relief to know that The Delacorte, which has played such a central role in not just my experience of theater in New York over the years, but the experiences of literally millions of peoples - is being revitalized for the future.
+It is such a joy and a relief to know that The Delacorte, which has played such a central role in not just my experience of theater in New York over the years, but the experiences of literally millions of people - is being revitalized for the future.
 Now is the time to look forward to the reinvestment in our cultural community, to a vibrant and diverse new era of theatrical excellence.
 As we reach and seek to understand each other better through our art, we also seek to better nurture the place in which we gather.
 I am full of hope."

 Kenny Leon, Theater & Film Director, Public Theater Board Member